Relacosm/Career-Counselling-Platform-Website/README.md

 1.Designing of layout of the website

-2.Gathering of resources and making of flowchart for commerce section
+2.Gathering of resources for the commerce section and making of flowchart for the same.